This post may contain affiliate links. Please see my disclosure policy.

 There’s nothing better than a quick bread studded with blueberries, and this easy blueberry streusel bread is a must bake!
 With a buttery crumb topping and delicious vanilla glaze, this bread reminds me of a cross between blueberry muffins and blueberry crumb cake.

-One of my favorite recipes to bake with fresh blueberries, this blueberry bread is delicious for breakfast and makes the perfect treat anytime of day.
+This blueberry quick bread is one of my favorite ways to bake with fresh blueberries.
+It’s delicious for breakfast and makes the perfect treat any time of day!

 The Best Blueberry Streusel Bread